 The Graduate Program is represented by the Graduate Studies Committee (GSC), which is responsible for administering the Program in accordance with the policies established herein and in the Graduate School Handbook.

-Students are responsible for obtaining, keeping, and being familiar with: (1) a copy of the version of the departmental Graduate Handbook in effect at the time of their entry into the program, as well as (2) a copy of the current version of the Graduate Handbook (updated annually).
+2. a copy of the current version of the Graduate Handbook (updated annually).
 Students will be informed by the GSC of how changes to the program during their period of enrollment may affect their course of study.
-If you are not sure if a policy applies to you, please ask the Director of Graduate Studies (DGS) or the Graduate Program Coordinator (GPC).
+If you are not sure if a policy applies to you, please ask the Director of Graduate Studies (DGS) and/or the Graduate Program Coordinator (GPC).

-Membership.
 The Graduate Studies Committee consists of five members: three members of the graduate faculty (including the Director of Graduate Studies), the department chair (ex officio), and one graduate student representative.
 Faculty members are appointed by the department chair, typically for a period of 2 years.
 Subject to availability, the committee normally includes members from each of the three subfields (archaeology, biological anthropology, and cultural anthropology).
 The chair of the GSC is selected by the department chair from one of the faculty appointed to the GSC.
 The student member is elected annually by resident graduate students through the Graduate Students of Anthropology Association (GSAA).
-The student member
+The student member participates in the admission process and discussion of general policies and concerns, but not in the annual evaluation of students or discussions that concern individual students.
+The GSC is supported by the Graduate Program Coordinator (GPC), who is responsible for the administrative aspects of the graduate program.

-Responsibilities.
-The GSC is responsible for administering the graduate program in accordance with policies established by the Graduate School and the faculty of the Department of Anthropology.
+• The GSC is responsible for administering the graduate program in accordance with policies established by the Graduate School and the faculty of the Department of Anthropology.
 The faculty specifically delegates the following duties to the GSC:

-•To make recommendations for admission to the graduate program and to recommend students for university fellowships.
+• To make recommendations for admission to the graduate program and to recommend students for university fellowships.
 Faculty vote on admissions and fellowship nominations.

-•To ensure that progress toward the degree follows Graduate School and departmental policies and timelines, and that membership on the MA and PhD committees meets Graduate School criteria.
+• To ensure that progress toward the degree follows Graduate School and departmental policies and timelines, and that membership on the MA and PhD committees meets Graduate School criteria.

-•To advise committees on the preparation, administration, and evaluation of the Candidacy Exam, Final Oral Examination, and Master’s Examination.
+• To advise committees on the preparation, administration, and evaluation of the Candidacy Exam, Final Oral Examination, and Master’s Examination.

-•To oversee the annual graduate student evaluation process.
+• To oversee the annual graduate student evaluation process.

-•To act on petitions from students for exceptions to departmental policies or other requests not covered in this handbook or the Graduate School Handbook.
+• To act on petitions from students for exceptions to departmental policies or other requests not covered in this handbook or the Graduate School Handbook.

-•To review applications for departmental awards (e.g., Daniel Hughes Memorial Fund, Larsen Research and Travel Award, Elizabeth A. Salt Anthropology Travel Award, and the DEM3 Award) and university awards (e.g., Presidential Fellowship) and respectively award and nominate students for these awards.
+• To review applications for departmental awards (e.g., Daniel Hughes Memorial Fund, Larsen Research and Travel Award, Elizabeth A. Salt Anthropology Travel Award, and the DEM3 Award) and university awards (e.g., Presidential Fellowship) and respectively award and nominate students for these awards.

-•To make recommendations to the faculty concerning changes in the graduate program and revisions in this handbook.
+• To make recommendations to the faculty concerning changes in the graduate program and revisions in this handbook.

 Procedures.
 Decisions and recommendations of the GSC conform to Graduate School rules and departmental policies, as approved by the faculty, and published in this handbook.
 Decisions and recommendations of the GSC are implemented if they receive a simple majority of votes by eligible department faculty.